bowman2001/perplexdoc/content/doc/page/title/index.md

 {.p-first}
 <!--more-->

 Most parameters for the title section contain strings.
-Usually, we can just write them into the front-matter.
-But there is one caveat: In case we’re using characters, which are reserved for formatting front-matter data, we need to enclose these strings explicitly in straight quotes to avoid errors.
+Usually, we just write them into the front-matter values.
+But there is one caveat: In case we’re using characters, which are reserved for formatting front-matter data, we need to enclose these strings in straight quotes to avoid errors.

 ## The title itself

 `title:` (mandatory)
 : is a string and its value contains the page title.
-It may include inline markup and the replacement code `{‍/}` for a [conditional break](conditional-break)
+It may include inline markup and the replacement code `{‍/}` for a [conditional break](conditional-break).
+If we use markup or replacements, we **need to** provide a linktitle without them for navigational elements.

 `linktitle:` (optional)
-: is a string and contains a short title, if the full title is very long.
+: is a text string and contains a short title.
 It’s used in navigational elements.
 {.dl-loose}

 ## Description

 `description:` (mandatory)
-: is a string and contains a more thorough explanation of the page’s topic.
+: is a text string and contains a more thorough explanation of the page’s topic.
 It should still be relatively short, because it appears in navigational elements like the section overview or small cards.

 `subtitle:` (optional)
 : is a boolean and set to `false` by default.
 Set it to `true` if you want the short description to appear as a subtitle beneath the page title.
 Usually, the first paragraph in the content is meant to introduce the reader and you should not use a subtitle and a [standfirst paragraph](standfirst) together on the same page.